Introduction

 The concept of radius of convergence (denoted as $R$) describes the set of all $x$ values for which this infinite sum approaches a finite limit.
 If we plot the real line, the series will converge for all $x$ such that the distance between $x$ and the center $a$ is less than $R$.
 Mathematically, this is written as $|x - a| < R$.

 It is crucial to distinguish between the radius and the interval of convergence.
 The radius $R$ is a non-negative number (or infinity), while the interval is the actual set of numbers, which might include or exclude the endpoints $a \pm R$ depending on whether the series converges at those specific points.
-To give you an idea, a series might have a radius of convergence of $5$, meaning it converges for $
+As an example, a series might have a radius of convergence of $5$, meaning it converges for $

 $|x - a| < 5$, but we still need to check whether it converges when $x = a + 5$ or $x = a - 5$ separately.
 These endpoint checks are often the most delicate part of the analysis.